-David Kushner, David Lowy, documentaries, film festivals, Frank Lowy, movies, New York City, Peter Lowy, retail, Shirley Lowy, shopping malls, Steven Cantor, Steven Lowy, Tribeca Film Festival, Westfield, What Will Become of Us
+David Kushner, David Lowy, documentaries, film festivals, Frank Lowy, movies, New York City, Peter Lowy, retail, reviews, Shirley Lowy, shopping malls, Steven Cantor, Steven Lowy, Tribeca Film Festival, Westfield, What Will Become of Us

 May 5, 2019

 “What Will Become of Us”

 World premiere at the Tribeca Film Festival in New York City on May 2, 2019.

 In the documentary “What Will Become of Us,” Frank Lowy, the billionaire founder of the Westfield corporation of shopping malls, has a dilemma: Should he sell his beloved business and go into retirement, or should he keep his business, which he plans to leave to his three sons?
 At first glance, this might seem like a movie about “rich people’s problems.”
 However, Lowy (who was born in 1930) has a much more emotionally riveting and fascinating story to tell in this film, which clocks in at a brisk 75 minutes.

 Lowy, who was born in the country then known as Czechoslovakia, is not a spoiled heir who was handed his wealth by a privileged parent.
 He literally has a “rags to riches” story as a Jewish refugee of Nazis who invaded his country and tore his family apart.
 In “What Will Become of Us,” Lowy, accompanied by his biographer David Kushner, goes back to many of the sites from his childhood that still haunt him.